jina-ai/jina/docs/chapters/remote/jinad.md

 ```

 ### Creating a Remote Pod from Console
 In the simplest case, you may want to create a Pod on the remote.
-The most naive way is to log into the remote machine and start a pod using `jina` CLI [link to run-remote-pod-console]().
+The most naive way is to log into the remote machine and [start a pod using `jina` CLI](https://docs.jina.ai/chapters/remote/run-remote-pod-console.html).
 To avoid logging into the remote machine every time, we can use `jinad` to do the same thing.
 Furthermore, `jinad` offers a session management for the running Pods on the remote and saves you from manually creating and deleting Pods.

 Here we start a simple Pod with the default configuration `_logforward`.
 The Pod forwards received messages and print the messages out in the logs.
 On the local, you can run the following command to start a remote pod.